 The use of fibers would greatly simplify the design of the beam transport optics.
-Although the Keck I laser system will be using fibers to transport powers comparable to the power per guide star in Table 9, the Keck I laser will use a mode-locked laser which is not affected by stimulated Brillouin scattering like a narrow width CW laser source, assumed for the baseline design, would be.
-The European Southern Observatory has used a narrow line CW laser with a single mode optical fiber at powers as high as 10W.
-This is accomplished by an electro-optical modulator used to broaden the single-frequency ESO laser line width before the laser light is injected into the single-mode relay fiber.
-Based on numbers at the Laboratory for Adaptive Optics web page the ESO laser would produce about half the return as an equivalent power SOR laser.
+Although the Keck I laser system will be using fibers to transport powers comparable to the power per guide star in Table

+9, the Keck I laser will use a mode-locked laser that is not affected by Stimulated Brillouin Scattering like a narrow width CW laser source would be when passing through a single mode fiber.
+The European Southern Observatory has used a narrow line CW laser with a single mode optical fiber at powers as high as 10 W. This is accomplished by first passing the laser through an electro-optical modulator, making it no longer a narrow line width source.
+The purpose of the phase modulator is to broaden the laser line width before the laser is injected into the single-mode relay fiber.
+Based on numbers at the Laboratory for Adaptive Optics web page the ESO laser would produce about half the return of an equivalent power narrow bandwidth CW laser.
+This appears to be an unacceptable loss for the NGAO system.
+Future advances in the efficiencies in fiber throughput should be considered as well.
+Crystal Fibers from Denmark has developed a 589 nm capable fiber with an 8 db/km loss.
+Current fibers losses are 10 db/km.

 In order to produce the required laser asterisms the nine laser beams must be steerable about the field of view of the laser launch telescope in a flexible way.
-In particular the "point-and-shoot" concept requires the laser to be pointed at arbitrary locations about the field of view.
+In particular the "point-and-shoot" concept requires the laser beam to be pointed at arbitrary locations about the field of view.
 Given the small image (plate) scale of any practical laser launch telescope the laser beams must be positioned fairly close to each other if they are brought to focus before being transmitted out of the launch telescope.
 Although a steering mirror array, similar to a MEMs deformable mirror was proposed as an asterism generator its location close to focus makes it susceptible to laser damage.
 In addition bringing the laser beams to focus can produce problems with air breakdown unless the optics work at very slow focal ratios or the area around focus is evacuated.
-As a means of avoiding these problems the laser launch telescope is used in combination with a diverging lens so that he laser beams do not go through focus.
+As a means of avoiding these problems the laser launch telescope is used in combination with a diverging lens so that the laser beams do not go through focus.

-We propose using a series of steering arms to position the laser beams about the field of view, these probe arm would be similar to the probe arms proposed for the laser guide star wavefront sensor.
-The asterism generator would have 8 arms using $\theta$ - $\phi$ mechanisms and would be arranged in a 3 by 3 grid with the center being empty to allow the on-axis laser to pass straight through.
-These eight mechanisms can be made to achievable mechanical tolerances by using a large magnification for the laser launch telescope of about 60.
-The down side of this arrangement is that the asterism generator and the laser launch telescope must be separated by about 2 m.
+We propose using a series of steering arms to position the laser beams about the field of view; the steering arm would be similar to the probe arms proposed for the laser guide star wavefront sensor [5].
+The asterism generator would have 8 arms using θ - φ mechanisms and would be arranged in a 3 by 3 grid with the center being empty to allow the on axis laser to pass straight through.
+These eight mechanisms can be made to achievable mechanical tolerances by using a magnification for the laser launch telescope of about 60.
+The down side of this arrangement is that the asterism generator and the laser launch telescope must be separated by about 2 meters.
 This will likely require folding the beam inside the secondary socket in order to make the optical system fit in the available space.
 The feasibility of this design will be determined during preliminary design phase.